Honoring a Family Lineage

 “We are extremely grateful for her support and her desire to see our student-athletes succeed in their particular sports, in the classroom and in life beyond college.”

-“I am sure I have left out someone, but you can see that we are and have been an Ole Miss family for a long time,” Hendrix said.
+“I am sure I have left out someone, but you can see that we are and have been an Ole Miss family for six generations!”
+Hendrix said.

 Additionally, the gift honors her late husband, Dick Hendrix, a 1955 graduate of the School of Business Administration.
 The two met at Ole Miss through mutual friends.